memorileak/liquicalc/README.md

 - Interactive confirmation before placing orders
 - Requires explicit "yes" to proceed with order placement
 - Displays order details before confirmation
+- Automatic trading environment configuration (ONE_WAY mode, ISOLATED margin, proper leverage)

+## Important Requirements

+This tool only works with the assumption position mode is ONE_WAY, margin type is ISOLATED, Single Asset mode is enabled.
+The tool will automatically set these parameters for you.

 ## License